Gluten Free Pumpkin Pie

 - Cool the filling slightly before adding the beaten eggs, and whisk briskly as you add them.

 - Use a foil ring, parchment ring or pie crust shield to prevent over browning the crust.
-We use cut to fit baking mats, which are awesome.
+We use cut to fit baking mats, which are awesome, or foil.
 Trim a ring shape to cover any size pie plate and you are good to go!
 Here is a link to learn how to make a pie crust shield: The Pie Academy.

 - Bake in the lower 1/3 of the oven – not on the center rack.